Joe-Ralph/myapi/README.md

 # Myapi
-A customizable Api for any purposes(V0.12).
-This Work is under Development wait untill version 1 for User Interface
+A customizable Api for any purposes.
-* * * * *

 ### Step 1:
 Create An Account at [Mongo Atlas](https://www.mongodb.com/cloud/atlas) and create a cluster